alegw/openzeppelin-docs/docs/docs/using-web3.md

 We'll build a simple web app to send ether from one account to another.

-> You should have `testrpc` already installed.
+> You should have `ganache-cli` already installed.
 No?
 We strongly recommend not to skip steps on this guide to make the most of it.
 Learn about [properly setting up a test environment here](test-environment.md).
-If you're only interested in interacting with ether on the web without building smart contracts, you can keep reading below – just run `npm install -g ethereumjs-testrpc`.
+If you're only interested in interacting with ether on the web without building smart contracts, you can keep reading below – just run `npm install -g ganache-cli`.

-Go into a new folder and run a `testrpc` node.
+Go into a new folder and run a `ganache-cli` node.
 ```
 mkdir webapp
 cd webapp
-testrpc
+ganache-cli
 ```

-Running `testrpc` will create 10 addresses with fake ether by default.
+Running `ganache-cli` will create 10 addresses with fake ether by default.
 You make a custom initialization by [following the documentation](https://github.com/trufflesuite/ganache-cli#usage).
-It’s important to mention that the `testrpc` state is volatile, that is every time you close it, the state of your node and accounts will be cleared.
+Remember: its state is volatile: every time you close it, the state of your node and accounts will be cleared.

 [web3.js](https://github.com/ethereum/wiki/wiki/JavaScript-API) is a a JavaScript library that implements the Ethereum JSON RPC.
 That is, the protocol